nbuggia/baron-blog-engine-gem/Readme.md

 I know what you're thinking, the world doesn't need another Ruby blog engine.
-And, okay, you're right, however Baron is a little bit different from all the others in that it is a lot more full-featured then the other options, but still only a scant 400 lines of easy-to-ready code.
+And, okay, you're right, however Baron is a little bit different from all the others in that it is a lot more full-featured, and still only a scant 400 lines of easy-to-ready code.

 **Features**
 * Publish to heroku (or similar PaaS) using Git